-Each city or municipality may have different rules and regulations that will determine if you are granted permission to put a portable container on the yard of your property.
+Do i need a permit to put a shipping container on my property?
+Each city or municipality will have different rules and regulations that will determine if you are granted permission to put a portable container on the yard of your property.
 It can often take anywhere from ten to twenty days to get your permit to put a shipping container on the property and it is imperative that you obtain it before you begin.
 Generally, the building codes and permits of most developed countries are influenced by the International Building Code and the International Residential Code, which are updated every couple of years.
 These codes set the standards of construction to determine how residential shelters and homes are built.

 Property zoning is another type of building regulation that you may encounter in the process of getting a permit for portable storage container structures.
 Zoning is determined by city governments and may change with rezoning laws depending on their plan for a city’s growth and development.
 Zoning is a process that breaks up large sections of urban land to determine what can be built there, which means that the likelihood of getting a permit for storage container construction will be dependent on the zone and neighbourhood in which your property is located.